Mark Strizic: Commercial career

 Strizic and James S. Bigham formed a partnership in a photography business at 1 Beech Street, Surrey Hills before moving it to Strizic's home at 1 Francis Street, Richmond.
-Friendship with David Saunders, (who had stayed with Strizic's parents in Yugoslavia in 1952) a senior lecturer in architecture at the University of Melbourne who was then acting Assistant Director at the National Gallery of Victoria, provided Strizic with increasingly frequent photography commissions.
-In 1957 Saunders introduced him to Leonard French, an artist and the gallery's exhibitions Officer, who asked him to document exhibitions, including the 1959 retrospective of cabinet maker Schulim Krimper’s furniture.
+Friendship with David Saunders, (who had stayed with Strizic's parents in Yugoslavia in 1952) a senior lecturer in architecture at the University of Melbourne who was then acting assistant director at the National Gallery of Victoria, provided Strizic with increasingly frequent photography commissions.
+In 1957 Saunders introduced him to Leonard French, an artist and the gallery's exhibitions officer, who asked him to document exhibitions, including the 1959 retrospective of cabinet maker Schulim Krimper's furniture.

 Postwar industrialisation in Australia led then to work for mining company BHP, civil engineers Humes Limited and manufacturers McPhersons, photographing the plants, manufacturing, products and workers for annual reports and advertising, while the concurrent housing boom provided further opportunities.
 Strizic dissolved his partnership with Bigham on the latter's retirement in 1960, and established his studio, neighbouring those of other photographers, in Collins Street, Melbourne in what was known as 'The Paris End'.
-His clients there included Westminster Carpets whose advertisements of he mid-60s featured his interiors and are unusual in including a credit line to the photographer.
+His clients there included Westminster Carpets whose advertisements of the mid-60s featured his interiors and are unusual in including a credit line to the photographer.

 In 1968 he was official stills photographer on director Tim Burstall's 2000 Weeks.
-A Two Thousand Weeks 'photo novel', illustrated with stills by Strizic and the film’s director of photography, Robin Copping, with layout design by Strizic, was published by Sun Books as a movie tie-in in late 1968.
+A Two Thousand Weeks 'photo novel', illustrated with stills by Strizic and the film's director of photography, Robin Copping, with layout design by Strizic, was published by Sun Books as a movie tie-in in late 1968.

 In 1984 he became a full-time artist, photographer and designer and the winner of a number of photographic awards and grants.
 He found a market for large scale mural installations amongst corporate clients and exhibited artistic works in the same media, work he continued into the late 1990s.

 Over several years during the mid-1980s Strizic was resident artist documenting the cultural activities of the City of Knox from which he produced two murals for the Council foyer.
 He participated with artist Rex Keogh and composer Geoffrey D'ombrain in recording their community participation art events later exhibited at Knox and at the Arts Ministry.